dan-israeli/NLP-Course-Project/README.md

 4. Run the Python file to receive the mentioned proba2go files.

-### Secondary Research - Creating the BERT PCA Embeddings Files
+### Secondary Research - Recreating the BERT PCA Embeddings Files

 The new BERT PCA embeddings files that were created for our experiments, and are required in order to run the code, are as follows: